Pitched battle in Mariupol intensifies, as war displaces millions across Ukraine

 Anne Neuberger, deputy national security adviser for cyber and emerging technologies, said that there wasn’t evidence of a specific attack, but that U.S. intelligence officials had detected “preparatory activity,” such as scanning websites and looking for potential vulnerabilities.

-Neuberger said the U.S. would respond to any actions taken by Russia.
+Neuberger said the United States would respond to any actions taken by Russia.
 “We’re not looking for a conflict with Russia,” she said.
 “If Russia initiates a cyberattack against the United States, we will respond.”

 As the conflict continues, Ukrainians’ support appears to be growing for continuing the fight, a new poll showed.
 The survey by Kyiv-based Info Sapiens found that 91 percent of Ukrainians now believe their country can repel Russia’s assault, up from 56 percent before Putin’s invasion.